Sidhuharp97/stat-programs-website/content/post/reproducible-R/index.md

     │   ...
 ```

-I put all raw data needed for analysis into the 'data' directory, any and all programming scripts in the "scripts" directory, all outputs (plots, tables, intermediate data object) in the 'outputs' directory and everything else ends up 'extra'.
+I put all raw data needed for analysis into the 'data' directory, any and all programming scripts in the 'scripts' directory, all outputs (plots, tables, intermediate data object) in the 'outputs' directory and everything else ends up 'extra'.
 Naturally, there are many different directory structures to use and this is just one example.
 Find something that works best for your needs!

-### Use the `here` package.
+### Use the 'here' package.

 This is also optional.
-It works like Rprojects for setting the working directory.
-However, for an Rproject to work, you have to open the .Rproj file in RStudio.
+It works like R projects for setting the working directory.
+However, for an R project to work, you have to open the .Rproj file in RStudio.
 What if you or your collaborators prefer to open R files directly and start using those?
 Here will look for the next directory level which there is a .Rproj file and set the working directory there.

 If you want to import a file, "datafile.csv" that located in the data directory.
 Your .R script is actually located in the 'scripts' directory.
 Normally, if you try to read that in, you need to specify the full path to "mydata.csv" or set the working directory and use a relative path.
 Again, these paths will not work if you switch computers or your collaborators are running these scripts on their own systems.
 This system gets even more complicated when working with an .Rmd file.
 Here's an alternative approach that works the same across files and systems: